Last updated Nov 21, 2024

 Next steps

 Now that you have set up your cloud development site, you're ready to get started building apps.
-Check out the other tutorials, or take a look at the REST API docs.
+Check out this guide to learn more about the generalPages module, which was used in this tutorial.
+To explore all Connect has to offer, check out our other tutorials, or take a look at the REST API docs.

 Rate this page: